 Z Confections was also on hand sampling and selling a line of caramel corn that infused unique seasonings like cayenne, cinnamon, coconut curry and strawberry, but not all together, though they may not be such a bad idea.

 To wash things down, there were two young kids selling lemonade, the ultimate local, artisanal product.

 For something a little stiffer, the serape wearing boys of Bad Hol Brewing were treating guests to some homemade libations including pale ale, stout and even a zippy jalapeño infused creation.
 Ole.

-The whole event felt like a backyard garden party at a friend's house.
-The crowd both baking and buying was very friendly and everyone was just happy to be there, and I don't think it was just because of the jalapeno beer.
-I also found an air of inspiration in talking these artisans who have simply been doing something they love and now are making a go of turning their passion and talent into a business.
+The whole event felt like a backyard garden party at a friend's house, assuming you have really talented friends.
+It was a really friendly bunch of both buyers and sellers with everyone happy to be there, and I don't think it was just because of the jalapeno beer.
+I also found an air of inspiration in talking these artisans who have been doing something they love and now are trying to turn their passion and talent into a business.
 I'm a big proponent of supporting the local food scene, and The Secret Fork makes it that much easier and enjoyable.
 Check their facebook page for the next event.